tfgg/yournextmep/_candidates/eu2014/libdem/jonathan-webber.md

 person: jonathan-webber
 region: west-midlands
 party: libdem
-title: West Midlands - Liberal Democrats - Jonathan Webber
+title: Jonathan Webber is running for MEP in West Midlands for the Liberal Democrats
 incumbent: false
 ---